osmanadak/php-bitcoin-trading-bot-poloniex/README.md

 ## Extra

-If you want to support, my Bitcoin address is : 1ExXMF2WF6ScokfLXZXs8QCgb88SvGdD9W
+If you want to donate my btc wallet address is 1PavtWu59TUeaJfxdU7XkXBpbgTRLsu4Za